kevinliang43/kong-service/README.md

 }
 ```
 3. `POST /services`
   - Create a new [Service](https://github.com/kevinliang43/kong-service/blob/main/models/service.go#L11-L18) or a new version for an existing [Service](https://github.com/kevinliang43/kong-service/blob/main/models/service.go#L11-L18).
-Responds with the newly created Service or updated Service version.
+Responds with the newly created `Service` or updated `Service` version.
+If the provided service version is lower than the most up to date version for an existing `Service`, then a 400 Bad Request will be returned.
   - POST body details:
 ```
 {